hazelcast/hazelcast-reference-manual/src/QueryPagingPredicate.md

 ...
 ```

-If a comparator is not specified for `PagingPredicate`, but you want to get a collection of keys or values page by page, this collection must be an instance of `Comparable` (i.e. it must implement `java.lang.Comparable`).
+If a comparator is not specified for `PagingPredicate`, but you want to get a collection of keys or values page by page, this collection must be an instance of `Comparable` (i.e., it must implement `java.lang.Comparable`).
 Otherwise, the `java.lang.IllegalArgument` exception is thrown.

-Starting with Hazelcast 3.6, you can also access to a specific page more easily with the help of the method `setPage()`.
-By this way, if you make a query for 100th page, for example, it will get all the 100 pages at once instead of reaching the 100th page one by one using the method `nextPage()`.
+Starting with Hazelcast 3.6, you can also access a specific page more easily with the help of the method `setPage()`.
+This way, if you make a query for the hundredth page, for example, it will get all 100 pages at once instead of reaching the hundredth page one by one using the method `nextPage()`.
 Please note that this feature tires the memory and refer to the [PagingPredicate class](https://github.com/hazelcast/hazelcast/blob/66263987a7bf4bec20217f3c555381a51712d017/hazelcast/src/main/java/com/hazelcast/query/PagingPredicate.java).

 Paging Predicate, also known as Order & Limit, is not supported in Transactional Context.
 <br></br>